The Special Role of Toroidal Black Holes in Holography: 5. Just Under the Event Horizon

 Following \cite{kn:marolf}, we consider a particle of non-zero energy per unit mass $\gamma$ falling into the emitted black hole.
 Here we have to consider the simple fact that the ``proper time of fall from the event horizon to the Cauchy horizon'' is of course not uniquely defined: it depends on $\gamma$.
 However, we can fix $\gamma$ at some typical value (bearing in mind that, generically, the energy per unit mass of particles falling across event horizons is not small), and study the time of fall for the specific black hole in which we are interested here, as compared with other metrics in some general class.

-In order to make such a comparison, let us consider any charged black hole metric which is such that, in Reissner-Nordstr\"{o}m-like coordinates, the $tt$ and $rr$ components satisfy $g_{tt}g_{rr} = -1$ (see \cite{kn:ted}); obviously the metrics in (\ref{A}) are of this kind.
+In order to make such a comparison, let us consider any charged black hole metric which is such that, in Reissner-Nordstr\"{o}m-like coordinates, the $tt$ and $rr$ components satisfy $g_{tt}g_{rr} = -1$ (see \cite{kn:ted}); obviously the metrics in (\ref{AA}) are of this kind.
 Then the trajectory of a (not necessarily free) particle with energy per unit mass $\gamma$ falling through the region between the event and Cauchy horizons satisfies $\left({\m{d}r\over \m{d}\tau}\right)^2 = g_{tt} + \gamma^2,$ where $\tau$ is proper time along the worldline and where $g_{tt} \geq 0$ in that region.
 Consequently, if $r^{\textsf{E}}_{\textsf{C}}$ denotes the location of the Cauchy horizon, then the proper time of fall $\tau$ satisfies (in the case of free fall, in which $\gamma$ is constant)

 and so $\tau < r^{\textsf{E}}_{\textsf{H}}/\gamma,$ whatever the value of $r^{\textsf{E}}_{\textsf{C}}$ may be.
 This is useful, because perturbations will convert the Cauchy horizon to a singularity and may well cause it to shift position (see for example \cite{kn:boy1,kn:boy2}).
-Thus finally we have
+Thus finally we have, from the inequality (\ref{H}),

-Again, the generic smallness of $Q^* = Q/W,$ which holds for all but the most highly charged black holes, means that $\tau$ is small relative to $L$.
+Again, the extreme smallness of $Q^*$ means that $\tau$ is very small relative to $L$.

-There is no reason to expect the ``radius'' of the event horizon of a general black hole to be particularly small, and so the proper time of free fall fall can be large even if $\gamma$ is large.
+There is no reason to expect the ``radius'' of the event horizon of a general black hole to be particularly small, and so the proper time of free fall can be large even if $\gamma$ is large.
 But in the case of the black holes we are studying here, we know that $r^{\textsf{E}}_{\textsf{H}}$ is indeed small; so the proper time of free fall from event horizon to Cauchy horizon (or whatever replaces it in the perturbed case) must likewise be small, unless $\gamma$ is fine-tuned to be very small.
 (That is, for a given value of $\gamma,$ $\tau$ is unusually small for this variety of black hole, compared to other black holes.)